Full-stack-Heroes/gadjets_store_client/README.md

 [DEMO LINK](https://gadjets-store-client.vercel.app/)

+## Please wait a few minutes to wake up the database

 Welcome to the Gadgets Store, a cutting-edge online shopping experience built with the latest web technologies.
 This dynamic platform is developed using React, React Router, Redux, SCSS, TypeScript, and Node.js Express, ensuring a seamless and captivating shopping journey for tech enthusiasts.

 Key Features: